acharan-tech-200037/web_to_cellular_calling_system/README.md

-# Internet to PSTN Calling System (Live Voice Console)
+# Web-to-Cellular Calling & Speech Intelligence Workspace
+> Bridge web audio to real phone towers with participant controls and live STT.

-A web-based telephony application that bridges  internet VoIP and traditional PSTN networks.
-Built with **React** on the frontend and **FastAPI** on the backend, this system allows you to make phone calls directly from your browser—no SIM card required.
+A full-stack cloud telephony platform built with **React** on the frontend and **FastAPI** on the backend that allows you to dial real cellular phone numbers and landlines directly from your browser—no SIM card required.

-Powered by **LiveKit** for sub-second latency WebRTC & SIP routing, **Twilio** as the SIP provider for mobile numbers, and **Deepgram** for real-time transcription.
+Powered by **LiveKit** for sub-second latency WebRTC & SIP routing, **Twilio** for PSTN mobile/cellular termination, and **Deepgram** for real-time AI speech-to-text.

 ## ✨ Features
-* **Browser-to-PSTN Calling**: Dial real phone numbers globally straight from the web dashboard using a Twilio-provisioned mobile number.
+* **Web-to-Cellular Calling**: Dial real phone numbers globally straight from the web dashboard using a Twilio-provisioned mobile number without a SIM card.
-* **Real-time Transcription**: Live Speech-to-Text (STT) powered by Deepgram's Nova-2 model, featuring automatic speaker diarization.
+* **Real-time Speech Intelligence**: Live Speech-to-Text (STT) powered by Deepgram's Nova-2 model, featuring automatic speaker diarization.
 * **Audio Recording**: Capture and download high-quality WebM recordings of your active calls.
 * **Participant Management**: Mute, unmute, and hang up on participants seamlessly via the backend API.
 * **Modern UI**: A responsive, premium "Console" dashboard providing real-time call states, active speaker indicators, and dynamic call controls.